-The month of Dhul Hijjah is one of the holiest periods of the Islamic year, SubhanAllah.
-A month of increased spirituality, we witness two very special events (Hajj and Eid ul Adha) – all in devotion to Allah (SWT).
+The month of Dhul Hijjah is one of the most sacred times of the Islamic year.
+A month of increased spirituality, we witness 2 very special events – Hajj and Eid ul Adha – all in devotion to Allah (SWT).

-Many people don’t know that the first 10 days of Dhul Hijjah are better than all the other days of the year, the 10 best days with no exception.
-They are even better than the days of Ramadan, SubhanAllah!
+Many people don’t know that the first 10 days of Dhul Hijjah are better than all the other days of the year – even better than the days of Ramadan!

 Prophet Muhammad (peace be upon him) said:

-There are no days on which righteous deeds are more beloved to Allah than these ten days
+There are no days on which righteous deeds are more beloved to Allah than these 10 days.

 After the holy month of Ramadan, you may feel you could have done more throughout the sacred month and miss the Ramadan feeling.

-Well, these beloved 10 days of Dhul Hijjah offers another chance to gain immense rewards, have our sins forgiven and reach great levels of piety, Insha’Allah.
+Well, these beloved 10 days of Dhul Hijjah offers another chance to gain immense rewards, have our sins forgiven and reach great levels of piety, God-willing.

 A month of increased spirituality, we witness 2 very special events – all in devotion to Allah (SWT).